Stojj2/Portfolio-Project-3/README.md

 ## Testing
 <br><br>
   - **`Enter no name`**
-    - Press enter when the question for name apear
+    - Press enter when the question for name appear
     - The terminal is showing an error message "Name need to be between 1-10 characters"

     <img src="docs/no_name.png" alt="desktop wireframe" width="300"/>